thedrjones/mediahub-ssh-addons/README.md

 Once your disks are set up and the MediaHub has booted, place the disk or disks into your Linux machine and mount the second partition (e.g. sdb2) on each disk.

-The files you will need to copy over are below, all the `/bin` and `/sbin` files, apart from `/bin/dropbearmulti` are symlinks to /bin/dropbearmulti.
+The files you will need to copy over are below.
+Most of the `/bin` and `/sbin` files, apart from `/bin/dropbearmulti` are symlinks to /bin/dropbearmulti.

 * `/etc/init.d/*`
 * `/bin/*`